The Smoke is next happening over the weekend 10th-12th January 2020.

-Our venues for 2019, as in 2018, are Theatre Delicatessen and The Nursery Theatre.
-Both of these are located at 2 Finsbury Avenue, London, EC2M 2PA.
+Our venue for 2020, as in 2019 and 2018, is Theatre Delicatessen.
+It’s are located at 2 Finsbury Avenue, London, EC2M 2PA.
 The entrance is on Whitecross Place next to HOP Vietnamese Restaurant.

 “Theatre Deli exists to enrich and enlarge people’s cultural and creative lives.
 We’re thrilled to have the opportunity to do this right in the heart of the City of London as part of the Broadgate community.